Tang campaigns against the Western Turks: Campaign against the Western Turks

 Su Dingfang defeated Helu's army of 100,000 cavalry at the battle of Irtysh River, fought along the Irtysh River in the Altai Mountains region.
 Helu had been caught off guard by Su's ambush and suffered a large number of casualties.
-The qaghan attempted to flee to Tashkent, but was caught the next day and sent to the Tang capital as a prisoner.
+The Qaghan attempted to flee to Tashkent, but was caught the next day and sent to the Tang capital as a prisoner.
 The remaining tribes of the Western Turks surrendered.
-Gaozong pardoned Helu, but the qaghan died the following year.
+Gaozong pardoned Helu, but he died the following year.

 Further campaigns

 The dissolution of the khaganate fragmented the Western Turkic tribes.
 In 670, a Western Turkic tribe allied with the Tibetan Empire and invaded the Tarim Basin.
 The Anxi protectorate was abandoned and the Tang withdrew back to Turfan.
 Control of the oasis states returned to the Tang between 673 and 675, and the protectorate was re-established.

 In 677, the Western Turks conducted a second military expedition with the Tibetans against the Tang in the Tarim Basin.
 The Turks were repelled by the Tang and defeated in 679.
 Tang forces captured the leader of the Western Turks and annexed Tokmak, which was transformed into a military base.

-Ilterish Qaghan founded the Second Turkic Empire after a successful revolt in 682.
+Ilterish Qaghan founded the Second Turkic Khaganate after a successful revolt in 682.
 The expansion of the khaganate continued under Ilterish's brother, Qapaghan Qaghan.
 In 712, Kul Tigin, son of Ilterish, defeated the remnants of the Western Turks, members of the Turgis confederation.
 Now defeated, the Western Turks were absorbed into the new empire.